jocoder22/Linux-Server-Project/README.md

   ## Install and configure PostgreSQL with user catalog
   - sudo adduser catalog
   - sudo apt-get install postgresql
-  - ## switch to postgresql using standard postgresql's progres users
+  - ## Switch to postgresql using standard postgresql's progres users
     - su - progres
     - psql
-  - ## give user catalog database privileges
+  - ## Give user catalog database privileges
     - CREATE USER catalog WITH PASSWORD '<enter your password>';
     - ALTER USER catalog CREATEDB;
     - CREATE DATABASE catalog WITH OWNER catalog;
     - \c catalog
-  - ## change to user catalog
+  - ## Change to user catalog
     - REVOKE ALL ON SCHEMA public FROM public;
     - GRANT ALL ON SCHEMA public TO catalog;
     - \du